Vantiq/vantiq-extension-sources/extjsdk/README.md

 Every ExtensionWebSocketClient (Client) deals with a single source across its own WebSocket connection.

 ### Connecting to a source
-Connection is as simple as creating a client with `new ExtensionWebSocketClient(<source name>)` and then calling `client.inititiateFullConnection(<vantiq url>, <authentication token>)`, where the authentication token is created by an admin using Vantiq's browser interface.
+Connection is as simple as creating a client with `new ExtensionWebSocketClient(<source name>)` and then calling `client.inititiateFullConnection(<vantiq url>, <authentication token>)`, where the authentication token is created by an admin using the Vantiq client.
 The call returns a CompletableFuture that will return whether or not the connection succeeded.
 If it succeeds, you can now send and receive messages from the source.
 If it fails, you can either try connecting again, or call `isOpen()`, `isAuthed()`, and `isConnected()` to see if the connection succeeded or failed at the WebSocket, authentication, and source levels respectively.

 ### Sending Messages
 There are three types of messages that can be sent to a source: Notifications, Query responses, and Query errors.